-McDonald’s ousted CEO will get 26 weeks of pay

-CHICAGO (AP) — McDonald’s ousted CEO Steve Easterbrook will receive 26 weeks of pay but forfeit millions in unvested stock options as part of his severance agreement.
+Second McDonald’s executive out after CEO fired

+The Chicago-based burger giant said the departure of Chief People Officer David Fairhurst was unrelated to the exit of President and CEO Steve Easterbrook.
+The British businessmen are close friends; Fairhurst was promoted to his position in 2015 after Easterbrook became CEO.

+“I have decided the time has come for me to move on to my next career challenge,” Fairhurst said in a statement posted on his LinkedIn page.

-McDonald’s Corp. announced Sunday that Easterbrook was fired for having a consensual relationship with an employee.
-McDonald’s forbids managers from having romantic relationships with subordinates.
+McDonald’s announced Sunday that Easterbrook was fired for violating company policy by having a consensual relationship with an employee.

+In an email to employees, Easterbrook — who is divorced — acknowledged the relationship and said it was a mistake.

+“Given the values of the company, I agree with the board that it is time for me to move on,” Easterbrook said in the email.

 Easterbrook’s 2018 compensation totaled $15.9 million.
 That included $1.3 million in salary and the rest in stock options and incentive payments.